Statute of Limitations in Personal Injury Lawsuit

 - Your personal injury attorney needs every opportunity to investigate, preserve the evidence from, and speak to witnesses of the incident, while it is fresh in their minds.

 - Many claims have requirements that must be met before a lawsuit can be filed.
-Your attorney needs time to properly explore the incident and prepare your case before filling it.
+Your attorney needs time to properly explore the incident and prepare your case before filing a personal injury lawsuit.

 - Even before going to court, your attorney can be a great help to you.
 He/she can assist you in dealing with insurance adjusters, medical bill processing, car replacement, and much more, leaving you to focus on your recovery.